hydren/terrarium/BUILDING.md

 - Left-click project and select build configuration according to your environment (i.e. `linux-gcc-sdl1.2-release` for *Linux* with *SDL 1.2* backend, `win32-mingw-allegro5.0-release` for *Windows* with *Allegro 5.0* backend) and then build.
 - Any problems indicates that something probably went wrong with previous steps (missing/wrongly installed libraries, missing/wrongly installed submodules)
 - If something wents wrong because of some cross-gcc stuff, install the `C/C++ GCC Cross Compiler Support` plugin on Eclipse via `Install new software` option on Eclipse.
-> Note: do not download or clone the `futil` submodule within fgeal as the main project already has it.

 ### Testing the executable:
 - Run the program by left clicking on the executable (created inside the build folder - usually `/linux-gcc-<backend>-release/`, `/win32-mingw-<backend>-release/`, etc) and selecting `Run as application`.